Female reproductive system

 During the procedure

-You'll lie on your back, in a position similar to the one you're in for a Pap test.
-You may have a urinary catheter inserted to empty your bladder.
+You’ll lie on your back, in a position similar to the one you’re in for a Pap test.
+You might have a urinary catheter inserted to empty your bladder.
 A member of your surgical team will clean the surgical area with a sterile solution before surgery.

 To perform the hysterectomy:

 - Your surgeon makes an incision inside your vagina to get to the uterus